buildbarn/bb-portal/README.md

 BB-portal can show the same information as the web interface from BB-scheduler.
 To do this, you need to configure the `buildQueueStateProxy` in the portal configuration file.
 The interface can be found under the `Scheduler` tab in the menu.

+### BB-browser

+BB-portal can show the same information as BB-browser.
+Everything it can show is visible under the tab `Browser`.
+To make the browser functionality work, you need to configure

+- `actionCacheProxy`
+- `contentAddressableStorageProxy`
+- (optional) `initialSizeClassCacheProxy`
+- (optional) `fileSystemAccessCacheProxy`

+in the portal configuration file.
+Despite having the name "browser", it is not possible to browse through the content.
+Instead other parts of Buildbarn will generate links to the browser.
+To open the content in bb-portal, the the prefix for the links should be `http://url-to-bb-portal/browser/`.
+After the `/browser/` prefix, the rest of the URL is compatible with urls for bb-browser.

 ## Using GraphiQL To Explore the GraphQL API

 The GraphiQL explorer is available via http://localhost:8081/graphiql.